Yau Wai-ching: Legislative Councillor and disqualification

 Representing Youngspiration in the 2016 Legislative Council election, she won the sixth and final seat in the Kowloon West geographical constituency.
 With 20,643 votes, Yau edged out incumbent Wong Yuk-man to become the youngest female member of the Legislative Council.
-She was the second youngest member behind localist Nathan Law, who also won within the same election on Hong Kong Island.
+She was the second youngest member behind localist camp Nathan Law, who also won within the same election on Hong Kong Island.

 On 12 October 2016, Yau and her party colleague Baggio Leung attended the swearing-in ceremony at the first Legislative Council session.
 The two of them inserted their own words into the official script and had their oaths rejected.
 They were criticised for pronouncing China as "Jee-na", a term considered derogatory since the Second Sino-Japanese War, and Yau mispronounced "People's Republic of China" as "people's re-fucking of Jee-na".
 As a result, their qualification as legislators were challenged by the government in court.
 The National People's Congress Standing Committee (NPCSC) intervened in the court case by interpreting Article 104 of the Basic Law of Hong Kong to "clarify" the provision of the legislators to swear allegiance to Hong Kong as part of China when they take office.
 The NPCSC insisted the oath taking must be conducted sincerely and accurately, and later stated that China would firmly oppose Hong Kong independence.

 On 15 November, the court disqualified the two legislators on the grounds they did not take their oaths "faithfully and truthfully".
 On 26 August 2017, the Court of Final Appeal of Hong Kong refused to appeal the case, holding that they did not have a reasonably arguable case.
 Leung and Yau were found to have manifestly refused and wilfully omitted to take their oath – an act classed as declining and neglecting it.
 On 28 June 2019, Yau withdrew from the Youngspiration party.
+Yau has indicated that she could try to make a comeback in the future.

-In May 2020, the Legislative Council Commission demanded Yau to repay H.K. $930,000 (U.S. $120,000) from public funds, claiming that she was mistakenly paid the salary and funds granted to legislators.
-The court ruling, which came right before her 29th birthday, prompted Yau to remark, "I would rebuild no matter how hard the impact."
+In May 2020, the Legislative Council Commission demanded Yau to repay HK$930,000 (US$120,000) from public funds, claiming that she was mistakenly paid the salary and funds granted to legislators.
+The court ruling, which came right before her 29th birthday, prompted Yau to remark, "I will rebuild no matter how hard the impact."